The Ultimate Digital Adoption Guide

 However, whether your platform of choice supports this or not, you will have to ultimately decide where to focus your efforts in the first instance.
 And when making this decision, it’s best to start with the areas of the business that drive value or that everybody cares about.

-If you’re role fits within a single vertical, this should be straightforward.
+If your role fits within a single vertical, this should be straightforward.
 But if your day-to-day involves more multi-app, cross-functional journeys, look at tying everything back to time wasted, cost savings and, where possible, areas of the business that generate revenue.
-In addition to this, bringing your focus back to the six pillars will ensure you’re targeting the right areas.
+In addition to this, bringing your focus back to the three pillars will ensure you’re targeting the right areas.

 If you have a vision of a DAP that sits across all employee-facing apps, providing a consistent user-friendly experience across all corporate technology, you’ll most likely have to build to this point.
 Starting in the areas where you can make the most immediate time and cost impact will help you to create a compelling business case, but there still may be barriers to overcome.